- Fantastic Team

-Many tenants struggle to get their entire security deposit (or damage deposit) back when their lease agreement ends.
-Some renters think that hovering the floor and wiping the dust before leaving is enough, and then are surprised when they get security deposit deductions.
+Often tenants struggle to get their security deposit (or damage deposit) back when their lease agreement ends.
+Some renters think that hovering on the floor and wiping the dust before leaving is enough, and then are surprised when the landlord withholds the deposit.
 Landlords usually have a long inspection list detailing the tenant’s obligations prior to moving out.

 So if you want your moving experience to go as smoothly as possible, knowing what your landlord can and cannot deduct from the deposit, will surely help.

-Deposit reduction is normally determined on the lease agreement and the particular landlord-tenant laws in the state/country.
+Deposit reduction is normally determined by the lease agreement and the particular landlord-tenant laws in the state/country.
 In most cases, a detailed inventory list is made as a part of the contract before a tenant moves in.
-This list contains all items in the property, along with the condition of the walls, carpets, furniture, appliances etc.
+This list contains all items on the property, along with the condition of the walls, carpets, furniture, appliances etc.

 Your landlord can keep part of the security deposit, or even all of it, in case you break the agreement.
 Usually, this is in order to cover any possible costs caused by the breach.

-For example, if there is a clause for early termination of the contract, you have the obligation to stick by these terms.
-Normally it takes weeks and even months, to find a replacement tenant and this can cause financial issues for the landlord.
+For example, if there is a clause for early termination of the contract, you have the obligation to stick to these terms.
+It usually takes weeks and even months, to find a replacement tenant and this can cause financial issues for the landlord.

 Landlords have the right to make deductions for missing items.
 Carefully check the inventory list before you move out to make sure that nothing is missing…